Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Representation of surfaces through relative homologies

 \begin{remark} The paths $\gamma_{Q^n}$, $\tilde \gamma_{Q^n}$, and $\gamma_*$ in \figurename~\ref{f:01061x} cannot be put into any surface $\Sigma$ since $\gamma_*$ and $\gamma_{Q^n} \tilde \gamma_{Q^n}^{-1}$ bypass singularity components differently. \end{remark}

-Let the conditions of Proposition~\ref{pr:surface_Sigma} be valid, and let $\PI$ be Abelian.
+Let the conditions of Proposition~\ref{pr:surface_Sigma} be valid, and assume that $\PI$ is Abelian.
 There are two realizations of $\PI$: with $z^*$ and $\tilde z^*$ taken as the reference point.
 For both realizations we can introduce common notations: we take simple loops $\gamma_j$ about the singularity components $\sigma_j$ as the generators, and denote the elements of $\PI$ as $\gamma_1^{m_1} \gamma_2^{m_2}\dots$.
-Since $\PI$ is Abelian, a particular choice of the simple loops doesn't matter.
+Since $\PI$ is Abelian, the particular choice of the simple loops does not matter.
 Thus, any element of $\PI$ is mapped to a multiplet $(m_1, m_2, \dots)$.
 Note that the map described in Proposition~\ref{pr:surface_Sigma}, namely

 does not change this multiplet, since the number of bypasses about each $\sigma_j$ by an element of $\PI$ is not changed by this map.
 Thus, we can formulate the following proposition:

 \begin{proposition} Let the conditions of Proposition~\ref{pr:surface_Sigma} be valid, and let $\PI$ be Abelian.
 Then the transformation from the ``old'' to the ``new'' notations is trivial: